Abdhus Salam is a second generation Indian rojak hawker with a stall named after him. This four minute clip tells his story.

 Rojak is a common dish across South-east Asia, especially Singapore, Malaysia and Indonesia, but there are many different interpretations.
 The most common one in Singapore is probably the Chinese version, followed by Indian rojak and Malay gado-gado.

 It’s not a dish you’d typically find in fancy restaurants, but you will definitely find it in many hawker centres and food courts in the heartlands of Singapore.
-And if you happen to come across a tray return robot, remember to greet it fondly and earn some good karma.
+And if you happen to come across a tray return robot, remember to greet it warmly to earn some good karma.

 Because, you know, in case Skynet.